Where do I find an ARC Application and why do I need one?

 Who makes decisions on behalf of the HOA?

-Decisions concerning homeowner association operations are made by a Board of Directors, which is made up of volunteers who are elected by the community’s residents during the annual membership meeting.
+Decisions concerning homeowner association operations are made by a Board of Directors, which is made up of volunteers who are elected by the community’s residents during the annual meeting.
 The Robin Meadow’s Board consists of a President, Vice-President, Secretary, Treasurer, and member-at-large.
 Additionally, the Board may appoint other owners to serve on committees to assist with the operations.
-Examples include: Landscaping, Finance and Budgeting, Maintenance, Social, and Architectural Committees.
+Examples include: Landscaping, Finance and Budgeting, Maintenance, Parking, Social, and Architectural Committees.

 what are the board of directors responsible for?

 The Board of Directors are responsible for making most operating and enforcement decisions on behalf of the homeowners’ association.
-These decisions include but are not limited to: establishing budgets, preparing reserve studies and enforcing the collection of assessments; making sure contracts are in place for the maintenance of the common area and vendors are providing the work they were contracted for; having proper insurance for the association, and establishing and enforcing the rules and regulations.
+These decisions include but are not limited to: establishing budgets, preparing reserve studies and enforcing the collection of assessments; making sure contracts are in place for the maintenance of the common area and vendors are providing the work they were contracted for; having proper insurance for the association, soliciting bids for projects, and establishing and enforcing the rules and regulations.

 what are the governing documents of the association?

-The Governing Documents are documents that help to govern the powers, rights, and responsibilities of the Board of Directors of the Association and the Owners.
+The governing documents are documents that help to govern the powers, rights, and responsibilities of the Board of Directors of the Association and the Owners.
 These documents include the Articles of Incorporation, ByLaws and Covenants, Conditions, and Restrictions (CC&Rs).

 what is my role as a homeowner?